jhucsf/fall2022/assign/assign04.md

     // this is now in the child process
 }
 // if pid is not 0, we are in the parent process
+// WARNING, if the child process path can get here, things will quickly break very badly
 ```

 You must make sure that the child branch exits after it has completed its work.
 Failure to